Insider Threats Unmasked: Protect Your Business from Within

 If the employee requests access to sensitive information without a clear or validated need, this is also a red flag for underlying motivations.
 Similarly, some may get caught violating security protocols altogether, such as using unauthorized devices for work, disabling security features, or sharing passwords.

 Altogether, these present a strong cause for concern, but cybersecurity teams must also note that these behaviors could be accidental.
 Some employees may be naturally withdrawn or occasionally work overtime, while others are unaware of cybersecurity risks and make mistakes.
 While these employees may have harmless intentions, their actions must be addressed promptly.
 According to Ponemon’s 2023 report, it was actually employee negligence that was leading to 55% of insider threats.
-With so many employees unintentionally creating risk, cybersecurity teams must take immediate action to address these incidents
+With so many employees unintentionally creating risk, cybersecurity teams must take immediate action to address these incidents.

 Steps for Incident Response